 The Council was awarded federal grants through the State of Tennessee to purchase and renovate foreclosed properties in specified areas.
-Once renovated, these homes are available for rent with the option to buy for eligible families.
+These have been renovated and are available for rent.

 The Council operates a large AmeriCorps program called Appalachia CARES under a federal grant in partnership with various school systems and community based groups.
 Appalachia CARES is a service-learning program that engages AmeriCorps members in direct service with students in primarily low income, rural school systems.
 The program provides students with authentic learning experiences in which they learn academic content in a real life, real world context.